-Dynamic characteristics and stability criteria 3.3.7
+3.2.5 Dynamic characteristics and stability criteria

-When working in sink mode, the device becomes an electronic load which is characterized by short rise and fall times of the current, which are achieved by a high bandwidth of the internal regulation circuit.
+The device is an electronic load which is characterized by short rise and fall times of the current, achieved by a high bandwidth of the internal regulation circuit.

-In case of testing sources with own regulation circuits at the load, like for example power supplies, a regulation instability may occur.
+In case of testing sources with own regulation circuits, like for example power supplies, a regulation instability may occur.
 This instability is caused if the complete system (feeding source and electronic load) has too little phase and gain margin at certain frequencies.
 180 ° phase shift at > 0dB amplification fulfills the condition for an oscillation and results in instability.
 The same can occur when using sources without own regulation circuit like batteries and when the connection cables are highly inductive or inductive-capacitive.

 The instability is not caused by a malfunction of the load, but by the behavior of the complete system.
 An improvement of the phase and gain margin can solve this.
 In practice, this is primarily done by switching the internal voltage regulator between dynamics modes called Slow, Fast and Normal.
-The switch is either found in the device settings (see 3.5.3.1) or the quick menu (see 3.5.9).
+The switch is either found in the device settings (see 3.4.3.1) or the quick menu (see 3.4.9).
 The user can only try the different settings to see if the desired effect is achieved.
 Should there be an improvement due to one of these settings, but the oscillation remains, an additional measure can be to install a capacity directly to the DC input, perhaps alternatively to the remote sense input, if connected to the source.
 The value to achieve the expected result is not defined and has to be found out.
 We recommend:

-10/60/80 V models: 1000uF....4700uF 200/360 V models: 100uF...470uF
+80 V models: 1000uF....4700uF 750/920/1000 V models: 22uF...100uF 200/360 V models: 100uF...470uF 1500/2000 V models: 4.7uF...22uF